 Finally, you’ll disembark at Puerto Moreno, where you can enjoy your free time wandering across the traditional catwalk circuit that surrounds the glacier before sailing back to Puerto Bandera.

 On your way back to El Calafate make a stop at the Glaciarium Museum and learn about the history of the glaciers and their first explorers.
-Interactive screens, a synchronized projection, and the natural sounds of ice caves playing throughout the museum’s hall will totally immerse you into the glaciers’ fascinating history.
-At the end of your tour, visit the fascinating Ice Bar, where you can take a sip from a glass made completely of ice.
-At the end of the experience we’ll drive you back to El Calafate.
+Interactive screens, a synchronized projection, and the natural sounds of ice caves playing throughout the museum’s hall will totally immerse you in the glaciers’ fascinating history.
+At the end of your tour, we’ll drive you back to El Calafate.

 For your free day in El Calafate, if you’re still wanting to get active and visit another highlight of the area, we recommend that you visit Cerro Frías, an outdoor activity center.
 We’ll pick you up from your hotel and drive you 20 minutes outside of Calafate to Alice Ranch in Cerro Frías.

 This ranch still maintains its traditional activities, its cattle, and its natural guanaco reserve.
 Enjoy any of the activities offered at the ranch: 4×4 rides to explore the area, horseback riding along beautiful slopes, or gliding down South America’s longest zipline.
 There’s an option for all ages and interests!

 At the end of the day, enjoy lunch or dinner in the elegant quincho (this is the typical place to gather and cook asados, the Argentine barbecue), and during tea time, enjoy maté (Argentine herbal tea) and traditional Argentine pastries.
 At the end of this 6-hour tour, we’ll drive you back to El Calafate to have some relaxing family time.